jpniederer/Dev-eryday/_posts/2019-6-16-Weekly-Update-June-10-16.markdown

 ---
 layout: post
 title:  "Weekly Update: June 10 - 16, 2019"
-date: 2019-6-16 21:30:00 +0000
+date: 2019-6-16 14:00:00 +0000
 categories: Dev-eryday
 ---

 I breezed through an interesting book this week.
 The book is Barbara Oakley's *[A Mind for Numbers][mfn]*.
-Oakley, a co-creator of the legendary [Learning How to Learn MMOC][lhl], shares some tips on how to maximize the effects of learning, specifically focusing on concepts from math and science..
+Oakley, a co-creator of the legendary [Learning How to Learn MMOC][lhl], shares some tips on how to maximize the effects of learning, specifically focusing on concepts from math and science.
 I really enjoyed the tips on procrastination.
+Having things planned out, recognizing procrastination cues, using Pomodoro, and making your actions automatic are all things I'm going to integrate into my workflow.
+The material on chunking information while learning is also insightful.
+It's amazing how much more effective at learning recall and testing is than merely reading a text.
+A little active learning goes a lot further than a ton of passive learning.
+I may have to organize some formal notes and guidelines to follow based around the book.

+On the technical reading side, I'm still reading through Jon Skeet's latest edition of *[C# in Depth][cid]*.
+I'm up to the additions of C# 5 and greatly enjoying the material so far.
+Skeet's thoughts about .NET never fail to be insightful.
+The language is aging exceptionally.
+I also finished up viewing [ASP.NET Identity 2 Fundamentals][iden].
+It's a whirlwind tour of everything Microsoft has provided developers with in ASP.NET Identity 2.

 ## Finished